“Until you make the unconscious conscious, it will direct your life, and you will call it fate.”

 Depth practices adaptability and pliability represent unique strengths of depth approaches to allow repressed hidden parts of the self to rise into conscious awareness for clarity, understanding, integration and dissipation.
 Uncovering the root cause of adverse and repressed unconscious memories, images, stories and behavioral patterns are often the missing pieces of the puzzle for recovery and healing.

-Depth Practices & Psychic Wounding
+Depth Practices & Psyhic Wounding